damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ## Goals

-*What will you deliver in this project?*
+*What does this project provide?*

-This project will deliver a template standing as a minimum viable documentation for open source hardware.
+This project delivers a template standing as a minimum viable documentation for open source hardware.
 By cloning this repository, any maker will be able to fill in the template provided in the folder entitled "Documentation".

 ## History

-*What are the existing sources that you have reused in this project?
-Where did you find them?*
+*What are the existing sources that have inspired this project?*